How's Your Score?

-Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet begins the home buying process.
-Without a reasonable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Ocala until your FICO score is acceptable.
+The road to home ownership doesn't start with getting pre-approved for a loan or with choosing a real estate agent.
+In reality, the home buying process begins and ends with your finances.
+Without an acceptable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Ocala until your FICO score is acceptable.

 - Credit Inquiries — Do you have too many open accounts?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
+When you pull your credit report, you'll see that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+You have a credit score with all of the bureaus.

-Lenders want to ensure that allowing you a loan is a safe move.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
 Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double the amount of someone having a better FICO score.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated over the life of the loan could be more than double that of someone having a near perfect credit score.

-Improving your FICO is the best way to ease into buying a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in owning a home.
+Call us at 352-237-4343 and we can help you get on the right track to the home of your dreams.

-You want a stronger score, but how do you get there?
-Improving your FICO score takes time.
-It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+You want an improved score, but how do you get it?
+Building your FICO score takes time.
+It can be hard to make a significant change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

 - Stay on top of payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.
+Delinquent payments instantly drop your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're able to make payments to a lender.

-- Ensure that your credit history is correct.
-If you discover mistakes on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you want to avoid of having one card that is maxed out and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 25% of their credit limit than to have the majority of your debt sitting on a single card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have all of your debt transferred to one card.

-- Apply for service station cards or department store credit.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to obtain credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You must always avoid charging a large balance for more than a couple of months because these types of cards usually have a surprising interest rate.
+- Store cards and service station cards.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to improve credit, increase your credit limits and stay on top of your payments, which will raise your credit.
+You should always beware of holding a high balance for too long because these types of cards more than likely have a higher interest rate.

 - Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
 But, be sure to pay them off in no more than two or three payments.

-Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
-Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of ERA Big Sun Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your credit score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of ERA Big Sun Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.